bensutherland/simple_pop_stats/README_benchmark_appendix.md

 # Appendix A - Benchmarking document

-## Methods to produce the baseline summary document using Rmarkdown.
+## Produce the baseline benchmark document using Rmarkdown.
-(initialized 2020-08-18)

 Walkthrough the minimum requirements for generating a summary document that describes a particular genetic baseline build.
-The foundation of such an assessment will be kept in a common location and will not be modified once this document is produced.
+The foundation of such an assessment will be kept in a common location and **will not be modified once this document is produced**.
 If changes need to be made, a new time-stamped folder will be generated, and the summary document needs to be produced again.

 #todo#: automate creation of the benchmark folder structure.

-## Naming convention
-Use the following naming conventions for all baseline benchmarks (post 2020):
+## 00. Front matter: naming and versioning conventions
+**Naming conventions** of the benchmark:
 ```
 b<sp>_<mtype>_<scope>_v.X.X.X
-e.g.,
-beu_SNP_coastwide_v.1.0.1
-bso_msat_skeena_v.1.0.0
+e.g., beu_SNP_coastwide_v.1.0.1 (SNPs) or bso_msat_skeena_v.1.0.0 (microsats)
 ```
-note: capitals only for acronyms.
+note: capitals for acronyms only.

-## Versioning conventions
+**Versioning conventions**
 First baseline initialization for a species that would be considered "ready-for-use" will be v.1.0.0.
 Before initialization, use the v.0.x.x. designations, incrementing by one each time REGARDLESS of how much has changed.
 All v0.x files will be treated "as-is", with the understanding that great changes will likely occur prior to use.